mskcc/msk-ancestry/README.md

 # msk-ancestry

 This is a snakemake workflow for ancestry inference from MSK-IMPACT data.
-It uses 1000 genomes populations as reference and runs supervised ADMIXTURE to estimate the ancestral proportions of European (EUR), African (AFR), Native American (NAM), East Asian (EAS) and South Asian (SAS) for the samples.
+It takes BAM file(s) to genotype ancestry informative markers selected for MSK-IMPACT panels, uses 1000 genomes populations as reference and runs supervised ADMIXTURE to estimate the ancestral proportions of European (EUR), African (AFR), Native American (NAM), East Asian (EAS) and South Asian (SAS) for the samples.
 Additionally, it also genotypes Ashkenazi Jewish (ASJ) ancestry informative markers to infer ASJ ancestry.
 The output file contains ancestry proportions for EUR, AFR, NAM, EAS, SAS; the ASJ ancestry inference and final ancestry labels assigned to each sample.
-Currently it is only tested on the juno cluster.

 ### Requirements:
 - python3